Setting up new Supported Housing

 - What are the financial circumstances of the person living in the property?

 - Does EHSL have existing accommodation that might be suitable?

-- Why are the alternatives considered to be unsuitable?
+- Why any alternatives are considered to be unsuitable?

-- How long with the accommodation be required for?
+- How long will the accommodation be required for?

 - Is there a deadline, and what factors affect the deadline?

-Once received, we can discuss the options in more detail and start a property search.Download a referral form Download a referral form.
+Once received, we can discuss the options in more detail and seek to identify a property.Complete our referral form Complete a referral form.

 Self-contained accommodation sourced at the request of a local authority